This article was updated in July 2022.

 You don’t have to hang on to a phrase just because you used it last week and you don’t have to adopt a phrase just because your competitor did.
 Hone in your voice, figure out what works for you, and continue adjusting it to the discourse of the day.

-If everyone in your industry is buzzing around a new term, maybe you should use it (especially if it could boost SEO), but be wary of making your writing fluffy and vanilla--you don’t want to get lost in the noise.
+If everyone in your industry is buzzing around a new term, maybe you should use it, but be wary of making your event outreach emails fluffy and vanilla--you don’t want to get lost in the noise.
 Most content gets glanced at and forgotten so avoiding exhausted buzzwords can help keep yours top of mind.

 When it comes to describing your event, less is more.
 Avoid anything that could make your readers say “sounds complicated.”